LadyNaggaga/sample-NerdDinner/README.md

  Ready to go sample
 ----------------------

-1. NerdDinner 1.0 is [ASP.NET Core 1.0](https://docs.asp.net/en/latest/getting-started.html) application and will run on Windows, Linux,and Mac.
+1. NerdDinner 1.0 is [ASP.NET Core](https://docs.asp.net/en/latest/getting-started.html) application and will run on Windows, Linux,and Mac.

 2. This sample uses [SQLite](https://ef.readthedocs.io/en/latest/platforms/netcore/new-db-sqlite.html) backend.
     - Notice that when you run the application `dotnet run`  the SQLite database is built